Philip Spratt: AITUC sessions

-Spratt was included, along with Dange, N. M. Joshi, Diwan Chaman Lall, and others in the sub-committee formed to draft a labour Constitution of India, to be submitted to the Executive Council of India and to labor movement.
+Spratt was included, along with Dange, N. M. Joshi, Diwan Chaman Lall, and others in the sub-committee formed to draft a labour Constitution of India, to be submitted to the Executive Council of India and to the labor movement.
 It led to a widespread discussion.
 He wrote detailed proposals and articles on it.

 Spratt participated in the struggles of jute and other workers in Calcutta, Bombay and elsewhere during this time.
+In 1928, he was responsible for two sweeper's strikes in Calcutta.